 Freezer

-For non-stuffed pastas (fettuccine, pappardelle, orecchiette, etc.), you're going to follow a similar process to the room temperature method.
+The freezer is a great method for short and long-term storage.
+For non-stuffed cuts (fettuccine, pappardelle, orecchiette, etc.), you're going to follow a similar process to the room temperature method.

-- Cook from frozen (do not thaw!).
+Cook directly from frozen (do not thaw)!

 Max Storage Time: 1 - 2 months (1 month for best quality)

-Stuffed Pasta
+Freezing Stuffed Pasta

-Stuffed pastas have a slightly different process because they can "crack" or burst when transferred to the freezer, if handled improperly.
+Stuffed cuts have a slightly different process because they can "crack" or burst when transferred to the freezer, if handled improperly.
 Cracking can happen due to the sharp temperature change of freezing, causing the filling to expand and burst.

-Instead, I recommend blanching the pasta first before freezing4.
-Blanch the pasta in boiling water for 30 seconds, then drain and transfer to a kitchen towel (Step 1).
+Step 1 - Blanch the pasta in boiling water for 30 seconds, then drain and transfer to a kitchen towel.
 Air dry for 15 minutes.

-Transfer to a baking sheet with parchment paper and semolina flour (Step 2), then freeze for 1 hour, uncovered, before storing in an airtight Ziploc bag in the freezer.
+Step 2 - Transfer to a baking sheet with parchment paper and semolina flour, then freeze for 1 hour, uncovered, before storing in an airtight Ziploc bag in the freezer.
+Cook from frozen (do not thaw).

 Fridge vs. Freezer